 Here’s What You Need

-Here are some things you’ll use for this recipe:
+Here are some of the key ingredients for this recipe:

 Here’s What You Do

-First-render the fats and caramelize the vegetables
+Render the fat and caramelize the Trinity

 Place a large Dutch oven over medium-high heat and fry the bacon until most of the fat has been rendered.
 This will take about 5 minutes.
-Leaving the bacon in the Dutch oven, add the sliced sausage and continue to fry until it’s fat is rendered, another 5 minutes, approximately.

-Add the Trinity (yellow onions, bell peppers and celery) to the bacon and sausage and mix well to distribute the fat throughout the vegetables.
-Lower the heat slightly to medium and continue to cook the Trinity, stirring occasionally, until they begin to caramelize and brown a little on the edges.
+Add the Trinity (yellow onions, bell peppers, and celery) to the bacon and sausage and mix well to distribute the fat throughout the vegetables.
+Lower the heat to medium and continue to cook the Trinity, stirring occasionally, until they begin to caramelize and brown a little on the edges.
 This should take about 15 minutes.

-At this point, mix in the garlic and green onions and saute for about 2 minutes or until the garlic becomes aromatic.
-Add about ¾ of the Herb and Spice Blend and continue to saute another couple of minutes.
+Add about ¾ of the Herb and Spice Blend and continue to saute for another couple of minutes.
 Reserve the remainder of the Herb and Spice Blend to add later if needed.

 Add the tomatoes and the stock